deanturpin/superdean.com/complete.md

 ## Molniya 3602: "White Lightning" -- 12 January 2024

-Marriage of an '80s-ish Molniya 3602 movement with a new case, dial and hands.
+Marriage of an 1980s Molniya 3602 movement (serial 595600) with a new case, dial and hands.
 And the company actually still makes something similar in their [Tribute series](https://molniya-watches.com/shop/tribute-1984-2-0-1-black-tcb/); the latest is based on the 3603 which has shock protection.

+> The Molnija movement is basically a copy of a Cortebert movement as used e.g in Rolex watches from around 1940.
+The Russians improved accuracy of the movement quite a bit when they upgraded it to their 18 jewels version of the movement but the basic design remained the same until the closure of the factory in 2007.

 - [Case and hands set](https://www.ebay.co.uk/itm/266415685911)
 - [Example donor movement search](https://www.ebay.co.uk/sch/i.html?_nkw=molnija+3602)